Elis420/elis420.github.io/_posts/2025-09-23-vpc-full-system.md

 ![HTTP Access Restored](/assets/img/vpc-project/show-hello-world-connection-successful-after-changing-rule-to-140.png)

-- Now show our nacl inbound security group order in the dashboard and show it's indeed showing as the second in line, since, the rule 100 has precedence.
+- Now as you can see our NACL inbound security group that our newly created rules appear in order in our dashboard, since 100 has precedence over 140.

 ![Inbound Rules Order](/assets/img/vpc-project/show-inbound-rules-order-in-network-acls-dashboard.png)